| Editors note: This is the conclusion of a two-part

 samples should be taken for biopsy (see Biopsy section)

 or the fish euthanized for necropsy (see Necropsy section).
+The ideal sample to submit to a diagnostic

 laboratory for evaluation is acutely affected, untreated